The course Director for the M.St. in Applied Criminology, Penology and Management is Dr. Ben Crewe.

 Dates, Fees and Accommodation

 Students wishing to complete one of the programmes to Master's level are required to complete both years.
 In exceptional circumstances permission may be given by the Degree Committee of the Faculty of Law for students to intermit between years 1 & 2, but this is rare and is not encouraged.
-Students who complete the first year but choose not to continue to the second year will be awarded a Postgraduate Diploma in Applied Criminology.
+Students who complete the first year but choose not to continue to the second year will be awarded a Postgraduate Certificate in Applied Criminology.

 The fees include accommodation, breakfast and one formal dinner per week whilst resident in Cambridge, in addition to the tuition fees and course materials.
 Students may require some additional funding to pay for lunches and evening meals and any additional text books that they wish to purchase.